-Already one of the UK’s leading learning facilities, the University Library has recently undergone a £25 million expansion and enhancement programme to showcase an impressive collection of over two million books and periodicals, including special collections of rare books and archives.
+Already one of the UK’s leading learning facilities, the University Library underwent a £25 million expansion and enhancement programme to showcase an impressive collection of over two million books and periodicals, including special collections of rare books and archives.

 There are dedicated postgraduate study spaces; high-speed, cross-campus wireless internet; 24/7 availability of over 2,000 student PC’s and state-of-the-art video conferencing to support cross-partner research teams and free IT training courses for postgraduate students.

 Liverpool is a great place to be a student, it offers a wide array of attractions, as well as being very affordable to live in.
-The quality of life offered by the city was certainly a significant factor in my decision to return after completing my undergraduate degree.Dean Farquhar - Institute of Irish Studies, 2nd year PhD
+The quality of life offered by the city was certainly a significant factor in my decision to return after completing my undergraduate degree.Dean Farquhar - PhD student, Institute of Irish Studies

 Dedicated student support

 Our Student Support services are based in a dedicated centre and provide comprehensive support and welfare to all new and existing students.
 With experienced advisers available all year round the University offers:

 - Financial support, including advice on funding opportunities, budgeting, debt and welfare benefits